-Sorry to hear that you have been laid off during this pandemic.
+Sorry to hear you’ve been laid off during this pandemic.
 The good news?
 Your employment status won’t directly affect your credit rating.
 That’s because your job isn’t something that the credit bureaus track.
-Your credit report contains information on every loan (including credit cards, installment and payday loans) and if you pay your cell phone and utility bills on time.
-This includes your balances on each account, how long you have had each account, your payment history, and other information a creditor (the company you owe money to) might need to determine if they should extend new credit to you.
+Instead, your credit report contains information on every loan (including credit cards, installment and payday loans) and if you pay your cell phone and utility bills on time.
+This includes your balances outstanding on each account, how long you’ve had the accounts, your payment history, and other information a creditor (the company you owe money to) might need to determine if they should extend new credit to you.
 The bottom line?
-If you’ve been laid off, but you can keep up with your payments, your credit score won’t be affected.
+If you’ve been laid off, but can continue your payments, your credit score should not be affected.

-Of course, not having a steady income could very easily affect whether or not you can pay your bills.
+Of course, not having a steady income could very easily affect whether or not you can continue to pay your bills on time.
 If you end up missing payments, this will negatively affect your credit rating.
-The same is true is if you start maxing out your credit cards to pay your bills on time or you acquire a bunch of new credit cards to make ends meet.
+The same holds true if you begin to max out your credit cards to pay your bills on time or you acquire a bunch of new credit cards.
 The credit bureaus keep track of what percentage of your available credit is being used as well as how many new accounts you open – use more than 30% of each card regularly without paying them down and your credit rating will take a big hit.

-To avoid having your unemployment situation damage your credit, make sure to make at least the minimum payment on all your accounts and modify your budget so you don’t overspend and take on new debt.
-You may even want to contact your creditors, explain your situation, and ask if there is anything they can do.
-If you have a good credit history, they may be wiling to reduce the amount you pay in interest to make your monthly payments smaller.
+To avoid having your unemployment situation damage your credit, make sure to make at least the minimum payment on all your accounts on time each month and modify your budget so you don’t overspend and take on new debt.

-Also, while getting laid off in itself doesn’t hurt your credit score, not having an income can certainly make it more difficult to get a loan.
-In addition to checking your credit report, many lenders also ask for details on your income.
-This means you could have trouble getting some loans even if your credit isn’t affected.
+Also, while getting laid off doesn’t hurt your credit score, not having an income can certainly make it more difficult to obtain a new loan.
+In addition to checking your credit report, many lenders also ask for details on your yearly income.
+This means you could have trouble obtaining a loan until you find new employment.

 I’m really confused by the CERB and other COVID-19 relief programs.
 Can you help me understand them?

-First of all, you’re not alone in being confused.
-While the government relief programs certainly can help many Canadians, it is often confusing and difficult to figure out which program you qualify for if you find yourself unable to work due to the pandemic.
-There are a lot of conditions in place and many different programs aimed at many different situations, and this can make it difficult to know which program you should apply for (and even where and when you should apply.)
+You’re not alone in being confused.
+While the government relief programs certainly are helping a lot of Canadians, it is often confusing and difficult to figure out which program you qualify for if you find yourself unable to work due to the pandemic.
+There are a number of conditions in place and several different programs meant for a number of different situations.
+All of that information can make it difficult to determine which program you should apply for.

-Also, know that there is little to no verification done by the Canada Emergency Response Benefit (CERB) application process.
-This means that those who are not entitled to receive the benefit could still complete the application and receive funds from the federal government.
-If this occurs, applicants who did not qualify but received funds anyhow may be required to pay back the benefits later along with potentially heavy penalties and interest.
+Please be aware there is little to no verification conducted on applications processed through the Canada Emergency Response Benefit (CERB) website.
+That means those who may not be entitled to receive any benefits can still complete the online application and receive funds from the federal government.
+If this occurs, applicants who did not qualify but received funds anyhow may be required to pay back the benefits at a later date, along with potentially heavy penalties and interest.

-It’s also important to remember that that the CERB is a taxable benefit.
-This means that no deductions are made on this benefit payment at source to cover any taxes owing on the funds.
-You will need to declare this benefit on your income tax return for 2020 and you could have to pay taxes on the income.
-Since this is the case, it’s important to ensure you hold back some money when you get those CERB cheques.
+It’s also essential to be aware that the CERB is a taxable benefit.
+This means no deductions are made on this benefit payment at source to cover any taxes owing on the funds.
+You will need to declare any CERB funds received as income on your 2020 and/or 2021 tax return and may have taxes levied on it.
+So it’s important to ensure you hold back some money when you get those CERB cheques.
 Stash it in your savings account and then you’ll be able to use it to pay your taxes when the time comes.

-Finally, you’ll also need to be on the lookout for scams.
-Since many people are anxious and confused by the economic situation surrounding COVID-19, there have been many scams floating around that try to take advantage of these unprecedented times.
+Finally, you’ll need to be on the lookout for CERB scams.
+Since so many people are anxious and confused by the economic crisis surrounding COVID-19, there have been a number of fairly-sophisticated scams floating around that attempt to take advantage of us all during these unprecedented times.
 If you receive any information by phone, email, or text that asks for personal or financial information, be suspicious of the request.
-To ensure you’re not the target of a scammer you should contact the agency or financial institution directly to verify the message.
+To ensure you’re not the target of a scammer you should contact the agency or financial institution directly to verify the request.
 Don’t click on a “contact us” link in a suspicious email or text without pausing first to consider if it’s legitimate or not.
-If unsure, you can always Google the correct contact information yourself to make sure you’re calling or emailing the right organization.
+If unsure, you can always Google the correct contact information online for the organization in question and reach out to them.